devbisme/KiPart/docs/usage.rst

    separated by blank lines are allowed in a single CSV file.
    Each part will become a separate symbol in the KiCad library.

-When the option ``-r xilinx7`` is used, the individual CSV pin files or entire .zip archives for the `Xilinx 7-Series FPGAs <http://www.xilinx.com/support/packagefiles/>`_ can be processed.
+When the option ``-r xilinx7`` is used, the individual pin files or entire .zip archives for the `Xilinx 7-Series FPGAs <http://www.xilinx.com/support/packagefiles/>`_ can be processed.

-When the option ``-r psoc5lp`` is used, the CSV pin file contains the pinout text extracted from a Cypress PSoC5LP datasheet.
+When the option ``-r psoc5lp`` is used, the pin file contains the pinout text extracted from a Cypress PSoC5LP datasheet.

-When the option '-r stm32cube' is used, the input CSV file should be the pin layout file exported from the STM32CubeMx tool.
+When the option '-r stm32cube' is used, the input file should be the pin layout file exported from the STM32CubeMx tool.
 To create this file; create a project with STM32CubeMx then from window menu select "Pinout -> Generate CSV pinout text file".
 If you select pin features or define labels for pins these will be reflected in the generated library symbol.

-When the option ``-r lattice`` is used, the input CSV file should come from the Lattice website or from their Diamond tool.
+When the option ``-r lattice`` is used, the input file should come from the Lattice website or from their Diamond tool.
 (The iCE40 FPGAs are not supported since they use a different format.)

+When the option ``-r gowin`` is used, one of the Excel pinout files from the `GOWIN Semiconductor website <https://www.gowinsemi.com/en/support/database/>`_ should be used.

 The ``-s`` option specifies the arrangement of the pins in the schematic symbol:

-* ``-s row`` places the pins in the order they were entered into the CSV file.
+* ``-s row`` places the pins in the order they were entered into the file.
 * ``-s name`` places the pins in increasing order of their names.
 * ``-s num`` places the pins in increasing order of their pin numbers and arranged in a counter-clockwise fashion around the symbol starting from